fulcrumapp/fulcrum-kml/README.md

 ### Usage

-In the python script, change the names of the files to match the files that you have downloaded from Fulcrum.

 The python script, kml file, and csv file will need to be in the same folder.

-Run the script from terminal with `python Csv-Kml.py`
+Run the script from terminal with `python csvkmlscript.py --csvfile 'csv-file.csv' --kmlfile 'kml-file.kml'`

 ## API-KML